Mercury-HPC/Mercury-HPC.github.io/documentation.md

 Limiting the
-size of the initial RPC request to the target also helps in scalability, since it avoids unnecessary server resource consumption if large numbers of origins are concurrently accessing the same target.
+size of the initial RPC request to the target also helps in scalability, since it avoids unnecessary server resource consumption if large numbers of processes are concurrently accessing the same target.
 Depending on the degree of control desired, all these steps can be transparently handled by Mercury or directly exposed to the user.